 Below are links to all the activities we currently run split by age group.

-In Autumn 2016 we were lucky enough to work with an incredible group of Year 10 boys from Eastbury Community School.
-We attempted to challenge their views about reading, and increase the amount of time they read for pleasure.
+We are once again working with an incredible group of Year 10 boys from Eastbury Community School this year.
+We attempt to challenge their views about reading, and increase the amount of time they read for pleasure.
 Read their blogs to find out more.

 Resources and useful links can be found on our teachers webpage.